49 RV Tips and Hacks every owner must know

 The Hot Water Unit

-40. Flush your hot water heater several times a year.
-Getting all of the water out and flushing the system helps to get rid of residue and calcified debris.
+Getting all the water out and flushing the system helps remove residue and calcified debris.

-41. Replace your hot water heater anode rod as needed.
-When you flush that hot water heater, you're going to see how the anode rod is doing.
-If it looks worn out - it's time to replace it with a new rod.
-That's an inexpensive way to get more out of your water heater in the long run.
+When you flush the hot water heater, you'll see how the anode rod is doing.
+If it looks worn out, it's time to replace it with a new rod.

 Here's an excellent video showing you how to flush your water heater and replace the anode rod too -

-Click here to buy this anode rod on Amazon.
+Click here to buy this anode rod on Amazon

 The Fresh Water System

-42. Sanitize the fresh water tank often.
-You can use an RV fresh water sanitizer but many experienced RV owners just use chlorine.
-Basically, you add the cleaning solution and let it sit in the tank for several hours, and then flush it out by draining the tanks and filling it up with fresh clean water.
-Let the water run in the system now for a while until you no longer smell the chlorine or cleaning solution.
+Basically, you add the cleaning solution and let it sit in the tank for several hours, and then flush it out by draining the tanks and filling them up with fresh, clean water.

 Click here to buy this Fresh water sanitizer at Amazon.

-How To Sanitize The RV’s Fresh Water System Without Bleach
+Read more: How To Sanitize The RV’s Fresh Water System Without Bleach and Is RV Water Safe To Drink?

-43. Clean your fresh water hose and replace as may be necessary.
 Sanitizing a water hose is not easy so the best thing to do is just make sure yours is relatively new and free of residue.
-A quality drinking-water-grade hose by a reputable brand costs under $20 - a small investment for making sure your drinking water is clean and fresh.

 Black and grey water tanks maintenance

-44. Flush your grey and black tank after you dump.
 Use the rinse feature - or equivalent system in your RV - to rinse the tanks after dumping.
 This is best done in a campsite with full hook-ups where you have time and water to flush the tank with.

-45. Pressure wash your grey and black tanks every once and awhile.
 This will get rid of the gunk and residue that a regular flush can't push out.
 Here's a video demonstration (do not watch this if you just ate - this is the equivalent of an RV enema - eeeew!

-46. Visually inspect all of your accessible wiring points.
 Take a look at the wires, switches, breakers and panels across your RV once a month, clean them gently and monitor for abrasions and loose connections.

 Read more: The Best 9 RV Sewer Hoses Reviewed